spencersween/spencersween.github.io/_pages/about.md

 Outside of work, my interests are broad.
 In spring and summer, I am an avid tennis player and an enthusiastic, if traitorous, pickleballer.
 In winter, you can find me snowboarding at Mammoth Mountain or hoop-netting for lobster in Long Beach.
 And if you share an appreciation for Italian food, art, and history, I would be glad to meet you.

+You may reach me at my email, [spencersween@ucsb.edu]("spencersween@ucsb.edu").
+I look forward to connecting.

 Recent Highlights
 ------
 1. **[December 11, 2025]** A first draft of my job market paper is now available!
 You may find it [here]("https://spencersween.github.io/research").
 I study how the Community Development Financial Institution program affects local entrepreneurship.
 Using a semi-parametric difference-in-differences design with debiased machine learning, I find CDFI lender entry into a local credit market increases startup formation, while measures of firm quality are unchanged.
 Feedback is warmly welcomed.